Quintessence-dominated cyclic universe with negative cosmological constant: Kinetic and potential terms

 Both $\rho_{\phi}$ and $p_{\phi}$ satisfy the conservation equation

 The evolution equation for the scalar field is

-Where $V_{,\phi}=dV/d \phi$.
+where $V_{,\phi}=dV/d \phi$.
 The scalar field $\phi(t)$ is given by

 where $\phi_0=\phi(t_0)=0$ can be set to zero without loss of generality.
-This integration can be numerically evaluated and plotted Taking into account the domain of the function $\sqrt{\rho +p}$ where $\rho+p$ is positive only for a very short period of time in each cycle (following the illustrated validity interval of the NEC (Fig \ref{r0})).
+This integration can be numerically evaluated and plotted taking into account the domain of the function $\sqrt{\rho +p}$.
 To plot $V(\phi)$ and see the AdS minima directly, we need to get $t(\phi)$ and substitute in the expression for $V(t)$ which is too complicated for the present model.
-Since it’s hard to invert $\phi(t)$ to get an analytic form of $V(\phi)$, we plot $V(t)$ which shows how the potential energy evolves with cosmic time (i.e. the value of the potential energy of the scalar field at a given moment in cosmic history).
-The minimum in $V(t)$ corresponds to the epoch when the field has reached its vacuum state, which physically means the universe’s dark-energy density has become constant.
-On the other hand, plotting $V(\phi)$ shows the shape and the location ($\phi$-value) of the minimum.
+Since it’s hard to invert $\phi(t)$ to get an analytic form of $V(\phi)$, we plot $V(t)$ which shows how the potential energy evolves with cosmic time (the value of the potential energy of the scalar field at a given moment in cosmic history).
+Plotting $V(\phi)$ shows the shape and the location ($\phi$-value) of the minimum.
+However, if $V(t)$ just becomes negative during evolution it is not enough to conclude AdS.
 When a scalar field with a negative potential or a negative cosmological constant is introduced into a non-singular cosmological model, it is widely believed that a cyclic evolution will be easily obtained, leading to a recollapse at some point in the evolution \cite{loop}.
-Figure (\ref{fig:camir55}) shows the time evolution of the scalar and quantum potentials with the expected Anti-de Sitter (AdS) minima separated by a potential barrier with positive energy.
-For the present model, Both the potential $V$ and the kinetic term $K$ undergoes a sign change in each cycle.
+Figure~(\ref{fig:camir55}) shows that the kinetic term and scalar potential are always positive, The sum $V+Q$ is negative.
+The positive kinetic term indicates the absence of ghost-like behavior. \quad Because the potential in the present work is not reconstructed explicitly as $V(\phi)$ but inferred indirectly from the background evolution, statements about its form and physical properties remain indicative rather than definitive.
+A complete and unambiguous physical interpretation would require an explicit reconstruction of the scalar field dynamics, including the functional form of $V(\phi)$, as well as an analysis of stability and perturbations.
+Such an extension would be a natural and important direction for future work.